nicolasdao/userin/README.md

 npm test
 ```

-#### `testSuite` API
+### `testSuite` API

-The `testSuite` API exposes four different test suite, one for each mode + one that combines all the modes, that use the same signature:
+The `testSuite` API exposes four different test suite, one for each mode + one that combines all the modes.
+Each test suite uses the same signature:
 1. [`testLoginSignup` function](#testloginsignup-function)
 2. [`testLoginSignupFIP` function](#testloginsignupfip-function)
 3. [`testOpenId` function](#testopenid-function)